The Birch--Swinnerton-Dyer exact formula for quadratic twists of elliptic curves: Introduction

-Remarkable progress has been made towards the proof this exact formula by the methods of Iwasawa theory.
-In particular, the $p$-part of the this formula is known to hold for all sufficiently large primes $p$ (see the nice survey article by Coates \cite{Coates2}).
-However, many of the most interesting classical problems involve the small primes $p$ where this formula still has not been established in general, and notably for the prime $p=2$: see, for example, the remarkable work of Tian \cite{Tian1}\cite{Tian2}\cite{Tian3} on the congruent number problem, and Smith \cite{Smith} on Goldfeld's conjecture.
-In the present paper, we use elementary methods, which involve no Iwasawa theory, to prove both some weak forms of the 2-part of \eqref{bsd}, and also some special cases of the 2-part of \eqref{bsd}, when $E$ runs over a large family of quadratic twists of some fixed elliptic curve defined over $\BQ$.
+Remarkable progress has been made towards the proof of this exact formula by the methods of Iwasawa theory.
+In particular, the $p$-part of the Birch--Swinnerton-Dyer exact formula for analytic rank 0 and 1 is almost known to hold for all primes $p>2$ due to lots of authors, for example, Rubin \cite{Rubin}, Kato \cite{Kato}, Zhang \cite{Zhang}, Skinner--Urban \cite{Skinner2}, Kobayashi \cite{Kobayashi}, Jetchev--Skinner--Wan \cite{Jetchev}, Wan \cite{Wan}, Castella \cite{Castella1}, et al (see the nice survey article by Coates \cite{Coates2}).
+Recently, strong $p$-converse theorems of the Birch--Swinnerton-Dyer conjecture have been established by Skinner \cite{Skinner1}, Burungale--Tian \cite{Burungale1} and Castella--Grossi--Lee--Skinner \cite{Castella2}, et al. However, many of the most interesting classical problems involve the small primes $p$ where this formula still has not been established in general, and notably for the prime $p=2$: see, for example, the remarkable work of Tian \cite{Tian1}\cite{Tian2} and Tian--Yuan--Zhang \cite{Tian3} on the congruent number problem, and Smith \cite{Smith} and Kriz--Li \cite{Kriz} on Goldfeld's conjecture \cite{Goldfeld}.
+Very recently, Burungale--Flach \cite{Burungale2} proved the validity of \eqref{bsd} for all elliptic curves with complex multiplication, and furthermore, gave a complete proof of its equivariant refinement formulated by Gross.
+In the present paper, we use elementary methods, which involve no Iwasawa theory, to prove both some lower bound results of the 2-part of \eqref{bsd}, and also some special cases of the 2-part of \eqref{bsd}, when $E$ runs over a large family of quadratic twists of some fixed elliptic curve defined over $\BQ$.